 The author names for the plant classification are: First to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 Later work on the species was done by 'R.Bolli' which refers to refers to Richard Bolli, (b.
 1957) Swiss born Botanist, Professor of Botany at Harvard University.
 His major work is the Revision of the Genus Sambucus published in 1994.
 In earlier years this species was classified Sambucus canadensis L.; however, in Bolli's revision of the genus that species and 5 others were placed together as subspecies of S. nigra in the Adoxaceae family.
 As noted above, some authorities do not yet agree and have left the plant in its old family - the Honeysuckle (Caprifoliaceae).

 Comparisons: The first flowers of S. nigra, don't occur until the Red Elderberry (Sambucus racemosa) has already set fruit that is turning red.
 These two species of Sambucus are the only ones found native in Minnesota.

 Above: The inflorescence is a cluster of corymbs (flat-topped clusters), the cluster being dense and itself somewhat flat-topped, but quite wide - up to 8+ inches.

 Below: Individual flowers have 5 rounded and spreading petals.
 There are 5 stamens, with yellow anthers and white filaments, that are erect to somewhat spreading and are placed alternate to the corolla lobes.
-The stigma is whitish, 5-lobed and appears to be missing the style which withers away very early.
+The ovary is creamy-white and appears to be missing the style which withers away very early.